Mariposa Gallery Presents REMEMBERING WHO WE ARE Exhibit by Kyle Zimmerman, Now thru 1/2

-Noted Albuquerque photographer Kyle Zimmerman's new exhibition explores archetypes of femininity at Mariposa Gallery, December 6, 2013-January 2, 2014.
+Noted Albuquerque photographer Kyle Zimmerman's new exhibition explores archetypes of femininity at Mariposa Gallery, today, December 6, 2013-January 2, 2014.
 The exhibition, titled "remembering who we are: redivining the feminine dream," features a photographic study of the sacred feminine.
-The opening meet-the-artist reception is scheduled from 5 to 8 p.m.
-Friday, December 6, 2013.
+The opening meet-the-artist reception is scheduled from 5 to 8 p.m. tonight, December 6, 2013.
 The artist will also attend the annual Nob Hill Shop 'n' Stroll on Saturday, December 7, 2013.

 "In my work, I am paid to make beautiful photographs of people," says Zimmerman.
 "Many of my subjects, mostly women, do not feel this way.
 One of my gifts is to help people connect with their true, authentic selves.
 In effect, I'm reminding them of what is already there; we are perfect in our imperfection, beautiful an enough, just the way we are.
 The story I'm telling here is one of our connection to nature and the range of the divine feminine in all of us."